CruiseOutlook

 Top Things to Do

-- Take a cable car ride to Mount Srđ for breathtaking vistas of Dubrovnik and the surrounding islands.
+• Take a cable car ride to Mount Srđ for panoramic views of the city

 Typical Weather

-Dubrovnik enjoys a Mediterranean climate with warm summers and mild winters.
-The best time to visit is from late spring to early fall when temperatures are pleasant and the weather is ideal for outdoor activities.
-Winters can be cooler and rainier, making them less favorable for sightseeing.
+Dubrovnik enjoys a Mediterranean climate, characterized by hot, dry summers and mild, wet winters.
+The best time to visit is from late spring to early fall when temperatures are warm and ideal for outdoor activities, while winter months can be cooler and rainier.

 What to Pack

-- A light jacket or sweater for cooler evenings, especially in the spring and fall.
+• A light jacket for cooler evenings, especially in spring and fall

 Heads Up